ghr85/CC0602_TDD_JS_JP/hw_tdd_jurassic_park.md

 A park must be able to:

-- Remove all dinosaurs of a particular species
+- Remove all dinosaurs of a particular species :white_check_mark:
 - Provide an object containing each of the diet types and the number of dinosaurs in the park of that diet type
 Example: `{ 'carnivore': 5, 'herbivore': 2, 'omnivore': 1 }`